 ESP’s would negotiate compensation for voluntary curtailments with their individual customers.

-The benefits of an effective demand response program are clear:
+The potential benefits of an effective demand response program would include:

-It efficiently “creates” additional summer peaking capacity in California, particularly in the short term, without requiring construction of additional generation resources.
+“creation” of additional summer peaking capacity in California, particularly in the short term, without requiring construction of additional generation resources.

-It reduces peak or super-peak load on the over-stressed California electric system, thus potentially reducing the overall cost of electricity in the state.
+reduction of peak or super-peak load on the over-stressed California electric system, thus potentially reducing the overall cost of electricity in the state.

-It fosters demand elasticity without subjecting customers to the full risk of hourly market price volatility by passing market price signals to customers and allowing them to voluntarily shed load and be compensated for responding.
+fostering of demand elasticity without subjecting customers to the full risk of hourly market price volatility by passing market price signals to customers and allowing them to voluntarily shed load and be compensated for responding.

-If the program were initiated promptly, EES estimates that summer 2001 on-peak demand response could exceed 400 MW during certain high cost hours, and that response for summer 2002 on-peak hours could exceed 1000 MW.
+If the program were initiated promptly, Access Fees could exceed $150 million in 2001 and $500 million by Summer 2002.
+This is based on [a proposed (or hypothetical?) access fee of ____ per MWh and] EES’ estimate that it could generate a summer 2001 on-peak demand response in excess of 400 MW during certain high cost hours, and a demand response for summer 2002 on-peak hours that could exceed 1000 MW.
+We further estimate that the market response to this program from all ESPs who would also pay Access Fees could be 2 to 3 times that amount.EES recommends that the State of California provide rebates directly to customers to fund the installation of advanced metering and control systems that would support load curtailment implementation. .

-EES estimates that the combination of meter investment and Access Fees (discussed below) could exceed $150 million in 2001 and $500 million by Summer 2002.
-(IS THIS MONEY IN OR MONEY OUT FOR CDWR?)